-- 14. Tutors.
-I strongly encourage you to use the university's writing center, oral communication center, and career center.
-For free, trained tutors will consult with you about any piece of writing or presentation at any stage of the process.
-If you use the centers, be sure to do two things: (a) Ask your tutor to email me, so I can credit you appropriately; and (b) Bring the pertinent assignment sheet and any handouts to your meeting; this context will help your tutor help you. - 15.
-Extra Readings.
+- 12. Conferences.
+As indicated in the schedule below, twice during the semester, we have conferences instead of class.
+During a conference, we'll meet one on one via Zoom to discuss your work. - 13.
+Tutors.
+I strongly encourage you to use the university's writing, oral-communication, and career centers.
+For free, trained tutors will consult with you about any text or presentation at any stage of the process.
+If you use the centers, be sure to do two things: (a) Ask your tutor to email me, so I can credit you appropriately; and (b) Bring the pertinent assignment sheet and any handouts to your appointment; this context will help your tutor help you.

+- 14. Extra Readings.
 I'll often send emails with links to interesting and timely articles.
 I hope you'll not only read this material, but also reply with reflections.
-(If you don't participate enough in class, this is an opportunity to lift that part of your final grade.) - 16.
+(If you don't participate enough in class, this is an opportunity to lift that part of your final grade.) - 15.
 Cheating.
 I'll make this simple: Don't steal.
 When in doubt, give credit.
-For specifics, see U.M.D.'s policy on academic integrity. - 17.
+For specifics, see U.M.D.'s policy on academic integrity. - 16.
 Disabilities.
-If you need an academic accommodation, please give me your paperwork from U.M.D.'s Accessibility and Disability Service as soon as possible. - 18.
+If you need an academic accommodation, please send me your paperwork from U.M.D.'s Accessibility and Disability Service as soon as possible. - 17.
 Inclusion.
 It's your right to expect, and my responsibility to foster, a positive learning environment based on open communication, mutual respect, and nondiscrimination.
-If you experience issues related to diversity and inclusion, or have suggestions about these issues, you're free to contact the department's diversity liaison and the Diversity, Inclusion, Equity, and Accessibility Committee, respectively. - 19.
+If you have concerns related to these issues, please contact the Committee of Anti-Racism, Accessibility, Respect, Equity, and Social Justice. - 18.
 Self-Identification.
 During our first class, I'll share my name and pronouns and invite you to do the same.
-Your pronouns, gender, race, sexuality, religion, and dis/ability, among all aspects of your identity, are yours to disclose if and when you want.
-I'll do my best to address and refer to you according to your preferences, and to ensure that your classmates do the same.
+Your pronouns, gender, race, sexuality, religion, and disability, among all aspects of your identity, are yours to disclose if and when you want.
+I'll do my best to address and refer to you according to your preferences, and to ensure that your classmates do the same. - 19.
+Masks.
+As of August 29, 2022, masks are not required in the classroom.
+This may change.